Deals Counterparts

 Deal Analysis

-• Neste, world's leading producer of SAF and renewable diesel, is a 50/50 JV partner.
+• Neste, the world’s leading producer of sustainable aviation fuel and renewable diesel, is a partner.

 Timeline